giantswarm/docs/src/content/overview/architecture/operational-layers/index.md

 #### Platform API access for Customers

 The Platform API is basically the Kubernetes API on every management cluster.
 It has [dex](https://github.com/dexidp/dex) installed as an OIDC issuer.
 Dex is configured with an identity provider chosen by the customer.
-A list of supported providers can be found in the [dex github repository](https://github.com/dexidp/dex/tree/master/connector).
+A list of supported providers can be found in the [dex GitHub repository](https://github.com/dexidp/dex/tree/master/connector).

 ##### Authorization